random-wizard/phase-four/markdown/phase-four-combined.md

 Attribute Rank Values
 ---------------------

-Roll 1d20 once on the Attribute Rank table for each Power to determine its Rank Value.
+Roll 1d20 once on the Attribute Rank table for each attribute to determine the Rank Value of that attribute.

 RANK VALUE